HarshitBindra/FlappyBird/README.md

 # FlappyBird
-Repository for Flappy Bird, a 2D game with score check
+Repository for Flappy Bird, a 2D game with score check created by me